reduxjs/redux/packages/action-listener-middleware/README.md

   todoDeleted,
 } from '../features/todos/todosSlice'

-// Create the middleware instance const listenerMiddleware = createActionListenerMiddleware()
+// Create the middleware instance and methods const listenerMiddleware = createListenerMiddleware()

-// Add one or more listener callbacks for specific actions.
-They may
+// Add one or more listener entries that look for specific actions.
-// contain any sync or async logic, similar to thunks. listenerMiddleware.addListener(todoAdded, async (action, listenerApi) => {
+// They may contain any sync or async logic, similar to thunks. listenerMiddleware.startListening({
+  actionCreator: todoAdded,
+  effect: async (action, listenerApi) => {
     // Run whatever additional side-effect-y logic you want here console.log('Todo added: ', action.payload.text)

-  // Can cancel other running instances listenerApi.cancelActiveListeners()
+    // Can cancel other running instances
+    listenerApi.cancelActiveListeners()

     // Run async logic
     const data = await fetchData()

     // Pause until action dispatched or state changed if (await listenerApi.condition(matchSomeAction)) {
       // Use the listener API methods to dispatch, get state,
       // unsubscribe the listener, or cancel previous listenerApi.dispatch(todoAdded('Buy pet food'))
       listenerApi.unsubscribe()
     }
+  },
 })

 const store = configureStore({
   reducer: {
     todos: todosReducer,
   },
-  // Add the middleware to the store.
+  // Add the listener middleware to the store.
-  // NOTE Since this can receive actions with functions inside,
+  // NOTE: Since this can receive actions with functions inside,
   // it should go before the serializability check middleware
   middleware: (getDefaultMiddleware) =>
-    getDefaultMiddleware().prepend(listenerMiddleware),
+    getDefaultMiddleware().prepend(listenerMiddleware.middleware),
 })
 ```